LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Introduction

 \section{Introduction}

 Misinformation, also known as false or misleading information~\cite{wu2019misinformation}, has the potential to sway public perception, cause confusion, and influence people's decision-making processes~\cite{del2016spreading, muhammed2022disaster}.
 Social media platforms, in particular, facilitate the rapid sharing of vast amounts of content, blending accurate information with falsehoods~\cite{allcott2019trends}.
 Social media’s global reach and ease of use have transformed how millions of users exchange opinions, news, and factual claims in real-time, making it fertile ground for misinformation~\cite{aimeur2023fake}.
 Factual claims, which are assertions that can be verified as either true or false, are a common vehicle for misinformation~\cite{ni2024afacta}.
-These claims, whether accurate or not, have a profound societal impact, as the public tends to believe a factual claim is true regardless of its truthfulness~\cite{moravec2018fake, ognyanova2020misinformation, xiao2021dangers, stance-compjour22, zhang2024granular}.
+These claims, whether accurate or not, have a profound societal impact, as the public tends to believe a factual claim is true regardless of its truthfulness~\cite{moravec2018fake, ognyanova2020misinformation, xiao2021dangers, ratsd-compjour22, zhang-climatenlp24, ratsd-naacl25}.

 The dynamic nature of social media often leads to repetitive or reformulated claims, complicating the identification and validation of factual content~\cite{zhou2015impact}, making it difficult for non-technical individuals and researchers from different fields to navigate the vast amounts of data~\cite{suarez2021prevalence, hook2022social, muhammed2022disaster}.
-Therefore, there is an urgent need for scalable, automated tools to organize and analyze factual claims in a systematic way, enabling stakeholders such as researchers, fact-checkers, and policymakers to better navigate this information landscape.
-For example, \citet{tambini2017fake} categorized fake news into different types to describe a range of fake news phenomena. \citet{kumar2018false} constructed taxonomies for false information on social media platforms based on different characteristics, such as with the intention to deceive or not and opinion-based or fact-based. \citet{zhao2022people} proposed a taxonomy of misinformation on social media based on falsity level and evidence type.
-In this paper, we present a novel framework, \LLMTaxo, for the automated construction of a taxonomy of factual claims on social media by using large language models (LLMs) to generate multi-level topics for each claim.
+This challenge calls for scalable and automated tools to systematically organize and analyze factual claims, helping stakeholders---such as researchers and fact-checkers---more effectively navigate the complex information landscape.